Fractions In Action

 • The students will then be asked to divide into thirds.

-• The students will share how they determined what they need to do to divide into thirds.
+• The students will share how they determined what they need to do to divide

 • One thirds will be represented by the blue rhombus.